 Have you ever been through a breakup and are you worried that you will get bad karma for breaking someone’s heart?
 No matter how you feel about your breakup and the relationship you had before it broke up, let me tell you something.
 Your relationships create Karma.
 All relationships create Karma.
 There is a very good chance that you are with the person you are with now (or were with last) because of some Karma that you had to work out with him.

-I can only speak from experience so here’s my real-life example of how Karma works in relationships below the next section, so keep reading.
+I can only speak from experience and I share my real-life example of how Karma works in relationships below the next section, so keep reading.